howie6879/ruia/docs/index.md

 ### Item

-`Item` can be used standalone, for testing, and for tiny crawlers.
+`Item` can be used standalone, for testing, and for tiny crawlers, Create a file named `item_demo.py`

 ```python
 import asyncio